• Skip to primary navigation

 Blanket Stitch

-This simple repeat only uses single crochet (sc) and double crochet (dc) stitches.
-As long as you start with a chain in a multiple of three, it's hard to go wrong.
-If you want a casual project for watching a movie or long car drives, this is the easy blanket stitch to choose!
+This simple repeat only uses single crochet (sc) and double crochet (dc).
+As long as you start with a chain in a multiple of three, it’s hard to go wrong.
+If you want a casual project for watching a movie or long car drives, this is the one!

 Get the Pattern